akashbhadouria/rick-morty-graphql/README.md

     } from "@apollo/client";

 Now we’ll initialize the ApolloClient, by passing an object in its constructor, that is a configuration object to be precise!
-So now again, navigate to the `index.js` file and add the following lines below the line where all the import statements are done importing.
+So now, navigate to the `index.js` file and add the following lines below, the line where all the import statements are done importing.

     const client = new  ApolloClient({
     		uri:  "https://rickandmortyapi.com/graphql",
     		cache:  new  InMemoryCache(),
     });

 This is the client which is going to have, all the information about our GraphQL server.
-A very good thing GraphQL does is [caching](https://graphql.org/learn/caching/).
-It means, if a request is sent before it will `cache/memoize` it and later when the same request is done, instead of again sending request to the server, it’ll call the cached result and will return it.
+An awesome thing GraphQL does is [caching](https://graphql.org/learn/caching/).
+It means, if a request is sent before it will `cache/memoize` it and later when the same request is sent, instead of again sending request to the server, it’ll call the cached result and will return it.

-Now we need to connect the Application to the GraphQL, we need ApolloProvider which we have already imported.
-We will wrap our app using this like shown below and will supply it with a prop called client.
+Now we need to connect the Application to the GraphQL endpoint, we need ApolloProvider which we have already imported.
+We will wrap our App using this like shown below and will supply it with a prop called client.

     const  client = new  ApolloClient({
     		uri:  "https://rickandmortyapi.com/graphql",
     		cache:  new  InMemoryCache(),
     });

+Here we are using rick and morty graphql api as an uri and InMemoryChache for caching purposes.

     const  root = ReactDOM.createRoot(document.getElementById('root'));
     root.render(
     		<React.StrictMode>